GitauHarrison/notes/unit_testing/unit_testing_in_python.md

 =================================== 1 passed in 0.07s ===================================
 ```

-It is recommend to limit the code coverage to the application module or package which is passed as an argument tot he `--cov` option.
-It there is no restriction, then the code coverage will apply to all Python processes, making the output very noisy.
+It is recommended to limit the code coverage to the application module or package which is passed as an argument to the `--cov` option.
+If there is no restriction, then the code coverage will apply to all Python processes, making the output very noisy.

 Note that our report has a resounding 82%.
 However, where is the remaining 18%?
-Does this mean it is possible we have not written some test for our module?
+Does this mean we have not written some tests for our module?

 The `pytest-cov` plugin can generate the final report in several formats.
-The one I have shown above is the most basic format, called `term`, because it is printed in the terminal.
+The one I have shown above is the most basic format called `term` because it is printed in the terminal.
 A variant to show missing code coverage is `term-missing`.
 It shows what lines of code were not covered.

 ```python
 (venv)$ pytest --cov=prime_number --cov-report=term-missing